Orange County Drug Crime Attorney

 - Under the Influence of a Controlled Substance: Health and Safety Code 1155 makes it a misdemeanor to "be under the influence" of a controlled substance.
 The list of items that fall under the definition of controlled substance in California include heroin, cocaine, meth, ecstasy, GHB, and prescription medications like Xanax or Valium.
 A conviction carries a penalty of up to one year in county jail.

 - Possession of Drug Paraphernalia: Health and Safety Code 11364 makes it a misdemeanor to possess" an opium pipe or any device, contrivance, instrument, or paraphernalia used for unlawfully injecting or smoking or controlled substance."
-Under California law, drug paraphernalia may include needles, pipes, bones, and cocaine spoons.
+Under California law, drug paraphernalia may include needles, pipes, bongs, and cocaine spoons.
 A conviction for drug paraphernalia may lead to up to six months in county jail.

 - Cultivation: Health and Safety Code 11358 makes it a felony to illegally grow, harvest, or process marijuana.
 The penalty for a first cultivation offense is up to three years in county jail.